Now scheduling in-person and phone appointments at our New Orleans and Baton Rouge locations.

 The United States is the land of opportunity.
 Year after year, people come to America looking to start a career and support their families.
 The process of obtaining a visa that permits a foreign national to work here can be extremely difficult.
 There are several different kinds of employment-based visas available, each one with its own set of requirements.

-At Wheatley Immigration Law, LLC, our employment-based immigration attorney can walk you through your options and help you navigate the process.
+At Wheatley Immigration Law, LLC, our employment-based immigration attorney, can walk you through your options and help you navigate the process.
 When you sit down for a consultation with our attorney, she will listen carefully to your story and take the time to understand your goals and concerns.
 With Attorney Dayna Wheatley on your side, you are that much closer to obtaining the visa you need to create the life you want.

-Contact us online or call (504) 784-6803 to get started today.
+Contact us online or call (504) 784-6803 to get started today with our employment immigration attorney in New Orleans.

 Without extensive knowledge of U.S. immigration policies, it can be difficult to know which visa is best suited for your needs and your unique situation.
 Many prospective immigrants don’t know where to begin.
+The U.S. offers both temporary and long-term employment visas intended for many types of workers.
+Each of these visas has its own benefits and qualifications.

 Some common employment visas include: